Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 Testing Against Multiple Inputs
 -------------------------------

-Testing just a few inputs is not enough to ensure that the code works correctly, for example: testing a hash function.
+Testing just a few inputs is not enough to ensure that the woke code works correctly, for example: testing a hash function.

 We can write a helper macro or function.
 The function is called for each input.